ruanhq-statsml/ptrpred_heqiao/README.md

-# pTRPred: Python Version of Thermal Runaway Early-Warning Signal
+# pTRPred: Python Version of TRPred

 A small utility library that provides: